mavn2/classrep/2hw/README.md

 ## Credits

-Thanks my teacher, TAs and classmates at the UW Full Stack Development Bootcamp.
+Thanks to my teacher, TAs and classmates at the UW Full Stack Development Bootcamp.
 Thanks to Katie Frances for this guide to customizing the Bootstrap navbar
     [https://medium.com/coder-grrl/the-guide-to-customising-the-bootstrap-4-navbar-i-wish-id-had-6-months-ago-7bc6ce0e3c71]
     (https://medium.com/coder-grrl/the-guide-to-customising-the-bootstrap-4-navbar-i-wish-id-had-6-months-ago-7bc6ce0e3c71)

 and to those maintaining [https://imagecolorpicker.com/en/](https://imagecolorpicker.com/en/).
-Thanks to GF and CP for directing me to those resources-if I knew my classmates git pages I'd link them.
+Thanks to GF and CP for directing me to those resources-if I knew my classmates' git pages I'd link them here.
 Last, of course, thanks and credit to Bootstrap for their code and extensive documentation.